 Neither the corporation nor the railways has conducted the enquiry, which is the first step in the rehabilitation procedure.

 Long efforts to get a reply from Southern Railway by this reporter proved futile.
-A senior railways official indicated that the department does not hire scavengers.
-It is, however, done by a separate wing under Railways, namely the Environment and Housekeeping Management (EnHM) which employs scavengers through contractors.
+A senior railways official indicated that the department does not hire workers for manual scavenging.
+It is, however, done by a separate wing under Railways, namely the Environment and Housekeeping Management (EnHM) which employs such workers through contractors.

-Whatever may be the case, the fact remains that official inaction has thwarted the attempts of these scavengers at upliftment and integration into mainstream society.
-The law has failed to give them an alternative life or even respite from socio-cultural stigma and untouchability.
+Whatever may be the case, the fact remains that official inaction has thwarted the attempts of these workers to improve their lives and be integrated with mainstream society.
+The law has failed to provide for them an alternative life or even respite from socio-cultural stigma and untouchability.